ArkadySamsonenkoWork/InspectVision/README.md

 The method _init_model is necessary.
 It returns model with method __call__ that takes image of detector and return value from it.
 The method check_gui_type is not necessary. it checks the right usage of gui_type

+## Warning

+Unfortunately, some models are too large to fit into the github.
+However, you can download them from the link https://disk.yandex.ru/d/XPGHO5yS6oGRDA